2025 “Discover Japan – Luxury ‘Autumn Colours Spectacle’ Cuisine & Culture Experience”

 (Included Meals : B, D)

 am – Breakfast and early morning at your leisure.
-Go for an early morning walk around the grounds of the Imperial Palace.
+Go for an early morning walk around the grounds of the Imperial Palace not far from our hotel.

-12:30pm / 14:30pm – Japanese Sake & Culture Appreciation Experience – This afternoon we have arranged for two intimate & private Japanese Sake Appreciation Experiences (5pax per session) at a boutique Sake & Sake Accoutrements Boutique in the trendy area of Roppongi.
+OPTIONAL EXPERIENCE – Japanese Sake & Culture Appreciation Experience (Own Expense -¥16,000pp) – Enjoy an intimate & private Japanese Sake Appreciation Experiences at an exclusive Sake & Sake Accoutrements boutique in the trendy area of Roppongi.

 The boutique represents the flagship sake brand of a 350-year-old brewery to showcase the wonders of Japanese sake brewing and express the beauty of Japanese culture.